oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 # Why OpenID Connect?

 > [OpenID Connect](https://developer.okta.com/docs/concepts/oauth-openid/) is an authentication standard built on top of OAuth 2.0.
 It adds an additional token called an ID token.
-OpenID Connect also standardizes areas that OAuth 2.0 leaves up to choices, such as scopes, endpoint discovery, and dynamic registration of clients
+OpenID Connect also standardizes areas that OAuth 2.0 leaves up to choices, such as scopes, endpoint discovery, and dynamic registration of clients.

 While the default authentication mechanism of the Kubernetes API server might be enough for simple use cases, where only a handful of people manages the cluster, it does not scale for bigger organizations.
 It's definitely not the most secure way as well.
 This is because Kubernetes does not handle user management and expects this to be done outside.
 This is where OpenID Connect (OIDC) comes in.
 OIDC can manage users and groups, which works very well with the Kubernetes RBAC to provide very granular control of who can access what inside a cluster.